-Introductory survey of issues important to women and that affect women's lives, including positions in family and society, politics and economics, women's health, belief systems, etc. Topics change depending on the instructor, but will expose students to women's studies in a broad-based and interdisciplinary fashion.
+Introductory survey of issues important to women and that affect women's lives, including positions in family and society, politics and economics, women's health, belief systems, etc. Topics change depending on the instructor, but will introduce students to women's studies in a broad-based and interdisciplinary fashion.
+Offered as needed.
+NU and EV only.